 The first indication you’ll have is WordPress asking you to do an update – it will either be a change to the WordPress core, a plugin or a theme.
 Normally these updates will be a click of a button.
 Most of the time, the process works smoothly, other times you’ll hit a snag or two, so here are some good tips to ensure that you do updates in a smooth and effective way.

 Get Real-time backups

 I can’t stress this enough.
-Using a real-time back-up service is a life-saver.
-When an update goes wrong, you can just roll your site back to the previous version from your stored backup.
+Using a real-time backup service is a life-saver.
+When an update goes wrong, you can just roll your site back to the previous version of your stored backup.

 If your site does become compromised, you will have your posts protected.
 Backups can cost as little as US$39 a year at Vaultpress – and you can be assured that the time you spent creating your blog posts is well protected.

 Of course, you could choose a free backup plugin, but they’re harder to administrate when things go wrong, plus they chew up a lot of server resources.
 In my experience, it’s much less stressful to know you can press a button and your site will be restored almost instantly from a secure offsite backup.

 Clean your WordPress Database

 Things like abandoned post drafts, spam comments and multiple post revisions, clog up your WordPress database and stop it from working optimally.
 WP Optimize is a plugin available in the WordPress repository that will automatically clean your database of all unneeded content.

 Install a Security Plugin and Run Checks Regularly

 You cannot run WordPress without at least one security plugin.
 For starters, I recommend Wordfence because it is intuitive to setup and it has good inbuilt scanning options which alert you to suspicious changes in your site.